-Attachment B: Preamble and Proposed new 10 TAC, Chapter 10, Subchapter D, §§10.301 - 10.307, Underwriting and Loan Policy for public comment and publication in the Texas Register.
+Attachment A: Preamble and Proposed repeal of 10 TAC Chapter 10, Subchapter D, concerning 2015 Underwriting and Loan Policies and a proposed new 10 TAC Chapter 10, Subchapter D, concerning 2016 Underwriting and Loan Policies for public comment and publication in the Texas Register.

-The Texas Department of Housing and Community Affairs (the "Department") proposes new 10 TAC, Chapter 10, Subchapter D, §§10.301 - 10.307.
+The Texas Department of Housing and Community Affairs (the "Department") proposes repeal of 10 TAC Chapter 10, Subchapter D, concerning 2015 Underwriting and Loan Policies.

 FISCAL NOTE.
-Mr. Timothy K. Irvine, Executive Director, has determined that, for each year of the first five years the new sections are in effect, enforcing or administering the new sections does not have any foreseeable implications related to costs or revenues of the state or local governments.
+Mr. Timothy K. Irvine, Executive Director, has determined that, for each year of the first five years the repealed section(s) are in effect, enforcing or administering the repealed section(s) does not have any foreseeable implications related to costs or revenues of the state or local governments.

 PUBLIC BENEFIT/COST NOTE.
-Mr. Irvine also has determined that, for each year of the first five years the new sections are in effect, the public benefit anticipated as a result of the new sections will enhance the State's ability to provide decent, safe, sanitary and affordable housing.
-There is no change to the cost to any individual required to comply with the new rules.
+Mr. Irvine also has determined that, for each year of the first five years the repeal sections are in effect, the public benefit anticipated as a result of the repealed sections will be the adoption of new rules to enhance the State's ability to provide decent, safe, sanitary and affordable housing.
+There will not be any economic cost anticipated to comply with the repealed sections.